 Dry eye itself is not infectious.
 However, it can lead to conjunctivitis in dogs or the ‘pink eye.’
 There are 3 types of conjunctivitis:

 - Bacterial conjunctivitis (very contagious)

 - Viral conjunctivitis (very contagious)

-- Having a discoloured eye (red)
+- Discoloured eye (red)

-- It appears sticky
+- Affected eye appears sticky

 - Pigment patches or cloudy eyes

 - Constant squinting